 Here’s how viewability metrics work in a live environment:

 When the page loads, viewability metrics show whether the reader is engaged and for how long.
-If the user is engaged (i.e. scrolling, typing, cursor movement), the VET clock is ticking.
+If the user is engaged (i.e. scrolling, typing, cursor movement), the Signal clock is ticking.
 If they stay engaged for 20 seconds, the ad will refresh.

-The VET clock captures additive viewable ad spend without sacrificing page layout or user experience.
+The Signal clock captures additive viewable ad spend without sacrificing page layout or user experience.
 In turn, these ads also command a higher CPM for publishers because advertisers are willing to pay more for ads that are guaranteed to be seen by a user.

 Interested in learning more?
 Email us at firstname.lastname@example.org